Gaussian Error Models#

 covariance_sqrt_matvec(x, lower=True, in_place=False)[source]#

-by a vector x.
+Evaluate and return the product of Square root (Lower Cholesky) covariance matrix by a vector x.
 The product is determined by applying the cholesky decomposition of the covariance matrix once (dot product) to the passed state x This metho is tricky.
 See remarks below to understand how it works.

 Note